umamiMike/go-csv-json/README.md

 ```

-lets say you have a post to make to an endpoint to change the middle name of
-a series of clients.

 The endpoint to update the client info might look like `http:/hostname/update-client`

 and the form data might look like `client_id=###&firstname=string&middlename=string&lastname=string`